paulvill/paulvill.github.io/README.md

 The Embryo Digital Atlas is a web based platform for curious citizens, students and scientists, to visualize complex experimental datasets of embryogenesis in an easy and beautiful way.

-## Using Embryo Digital Atlas
+## Using The Embryo Digital Atlas

-Explore complex datasets

-Learn about a multiscale process
+We foresee the following use of our platform:

+- Exploring complex datasets by varying time steps, changing modalities and colors, changing datasets, model organisms (fly, zebrafish, human embryos)

+- Sharing knowledge about datasets and teaching each other by tagging images.

-Generate beautiful visualizations
+- Generating beautiful visualizations and exporting for publications or presentations.

 ## Current Users